 #14 James Madison posted a deceptive 15-5 win over Towson to complete a sweep.
 The game featured little scoring for a large portion of the contest as it was tied at 2 after seven innings.
 The Dukes posted 13 runs in the eighth inning including grand slams by Kierstin Roadcap and Niki Prince.
 Megan Good went 2-0 on the weekend (now 24-1) and had an excellent weekend at the plate going 7 for 13 with 4 RBIs and 5 runs scored.

-#15 Utah and California saw their final game cancelled due to an overnight snow storm.
+#15 Utah and California saw their final game canceled due to an overnight snowstorm.
 The Utes posted 7-6 and 12-2 wins in the first two games.

 — Utah Softball (@Utah_Softball) April 9, 2017

 #12 Alabama won the third game 4-2 against #8 LSU to take the series.
 Gabby Callaway had an RBI single in the bottom of the second before LSU scored two in the third to claim a 2-1 lead.
 Alabama tied the game in the third and Marisa Runyon’s two-run double in the fifth got the game to the final score.
 Alexis Osorio (18-4) threw a complete game giving up two runs on three walks and five hits with two strikeouts.